Important information about the 2021 ASB Polyfest Event

 Each school has the right to film their own group(s).
-Each school will be provided with two “School Media Passes.”
-The school must identify two current students or teachers from your school who will be responsible for filming your group(s).
+Each school will be provided with a “School Media Pass” for each cultural stage.
+The school must identify current students or teachers from your school who will be responsible for filming your group(s).
 These Media Passes cannot be used or given to anyone else.
 Any filming with no valid pass may be asked to pack down and/or be removed from the specific stage area with a warning.

 Across all stages, the Stage Coordinator and stage emcees are proactive in limiting the possibilities of the general public filming.
 Though every attempt is made to restrict this, we understand that schools may have concerns regarding crowds filming on personal devices.
 Please advise the Schools Liaison Manager in writing, if you have further concerns about filming.

 There will only be Speech competitions for Samoa, Tonga and Niue.
-These will all be held on the four Pacific stages (Samoan, Niue, Tongan and Cook Islands).
-Information, criteria and topics will be sent to schools later in Term 4 in 2019 or Term 1 in 2020.
+These will all be held on the Samoan Stage.
+Information, criteria and topics will be sent to schools later in March 2021.

 Please refer to the website for more information regarding open and closing dates as these may vary per stage.

 WEBSITE AND SOCIAL MEDIA PLATFORMS